 Today the West is fortunate to stand on the shoulders of giants—intellectuals who throughout the centuries, gradually and painstakingly moved human knowledge forward.

-Ptolemy thought that Earth was at the center.
+Ptolemy thought that Earth was at the centre.
 Copernicus proposed that the sun was.
 Galileo proved it through his telescope.
 Kepler perfected the orbital mechanics.
 And Newton explained gravity.
 Each improved on what came before.
 Knowledge refined across fifteen centuries.

 With time, humanity’s understanding of reality improved across every field.
 The results are visible all around us—embedded in the high standards of living that we enjoy, and the technological advancements we now take for granted.